bessfernandez/gay-takeaway/README.md

 ## Tech stack

-Eleventy with initial setup thanks to this here [Eleventy starter kit by Andy Piccalili](https://github.com/andy-piccalilli/hylia).
+Eleventy with initial setup thanks to the [Eleventy starter kit by Andy Piccalili](https://github.com/andy-piccalilli/hylia).

 Netlify runs the things.